Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Bounds with the Spectral Method

-\emph{Claim~1.} We have $|A| = 2^{a+O(\log k)}$ and $|B| = 2^{b+O(\log k)}$.
+\emph{Claim~1.} We have $\big|\log |A| - a\big| \le O(\log k)$ and $\big|\log |B| - b\big| \le O(\log k)$.

-\emph{Proof of the claim~1:} We start with a proof of the upper bounds.
+\emph{Proof of the claim~1:} We start with a proof of the upper bounds for the cardinalities of $A$ and $B$.
 Each element of $A$ can be obtained from $w$ with a programs (description) of length at most $a$.
-Therefore, the number of elements in $A$ is not greater than the number of such descriptions, which is at most $1+2+\ldots + 2^a< 2^{a+1}$.
+Therefore, the number of elements in $A$ is not greater than the number of such descriptions, which is at most $1+2+\ldots+2^a<2^{a+1}$.
 Similarly, the number of elements in $B$ is less than $2^{b+1}$.

 Now we proceed with the lower bounds.
 Given $w$ and an integer number $a$ we can take all programs of size at most $a$, apply them to $w$ and run in parallel.
 As some programs converge, we will discover one by one all elements in $A$ (though we do not know when the last stopping program terminates, and when the last element of $A$ is revealed).
 The element $x$ must appear in this enumeration.
-Therefore, we can identify it given its position in this list, which requires only $\log |A|$ bits.
+Therefore, we can identify it given its position in this list, which requires only $\log|A|$ bits.
 Thus, we have

 (the logarithmic additive term is needed to specify the binary expansion of $a$).
 On the other hand, we know that $C(x|w)=a$.
-It follows that $ |A| \ge 2^{a- O( \log k)}, $ and we are done.
-The lower bound $ |B| \ge 2^{b- O( \log k)}$ can be proven in a similar way.
+It follows that $ \log |A| \ge {a- O( \log k)}, $ and we are done.
+The lower bound $\log |B| \ge {b- O( \log k)}$ can be proven in a similar way.

 \emph{Claim~2.} The number of edges between $A$ and $B$ is rather small: